 All of our protein suppliers have established humane handling practices and meet and or exceed the applicable laws, rules and regulations of applicable federal, state and local governments.
 In addition, all suppliers for the U.S. market meet or exceed USDA standards.
-We encourage our suppliers to follow the North American Meat Institute, United Egg Producers, and National Chicken Council guidelines for humane handling of animals, such as proper food, water, shelter conditions, and appropriate veterinary care.
+We encourage our suppliers to follow the North American Meat Institute, Beef Quality Assurance, United Egg Producers, and National Chicken Council guidelines for humane handling of animals.
 To help ensure compliance with these guidelines, we require a compliance audit completed by a recognized independent, third-party specialist at each of our protein supplier facilities, at least annually.

 We believe that the humane treatment of animals is an ethical obligation we owe to ourselves and our customers.
 We continue to make significant progress toward achieving our species-specific animal welfare goals to fulfill this commitment.